South Korea 5-day itinerary: an easy to follow guide

 Option 4: 3 days in Seoul and 2 days in Yeosu

-As you would expect, I will focus mostly on the second part of the trip, namely the 2 days in Yeosu and Boseong.
+As you would expect, I will focus mainly on the second part of the trip, namely the 2 days in Yeosu and Boseong.

 Set in the southern part of the Korean peninsula, in the region of South Jeolla, here is where you can explore tea plantations, spend time by the sea, and see one of the most beautiful temples in Korea.

-You can fly from Seoul to Yeosu airport, and from there, rent a car, and drive all the way to Boseong and Namhae.
+You can fly from Seoul to Yeosu airport, rent a car, and drive all the way to Boseong and Namhae.

-At the park’s entrance, we found a restaurant that served traditional Korean dishes with a green tea twist, and we strongly suggest trying cold noodle soup with green tea.
+At the park’s entrance, we found a restaurant serving traditional Korean dishes with a green tea twist.
+We strongly suggest trying cold noodle soup with green tea.

-Inside the park, there is a cafe that serves green tea ice cream, and coffee among other things.
-Both were delicious and I was sorry I could eat more.
+Inside the park is a cafe serving green tea, ice cream, and coffee, among other things.
+Both were delicious, and I was sorry I couldn’t eat more.

-Before you exit the park, don’t forget to stop by the hidden bamboo forest – it is a unique experience, especially if you haven’t seen one before.
+Before you exit the park, remember to stop by the hidden bamboo forest—it is a unique experience, especially if you haven’t seen one before.

-Choose Yeosu as your base camp mainly because it is the closest place to the airport and from there you can easily reach all the other destinations.
-On the small peninsula, you will find plenty of hotel options, but also small beaches, a cable car offering breathtaking views, and also charming cafes.
+Choose Yeosu as your base camp mainly because it is the closest place to the airport, and from there, you can easily reach all the other destinations.
+On the small peninsula, you will find plenty of hotel options, as well as small beaches, a cable car offering breathtaking views, and charming cafes.

-Namhae is a 1.5 hour drive away from Yeosu and here is where you will find the beautiful Boriam Temple, but also the small and picturesque German Village.
-Here is where Koreans who left and worked in Germany, decided to build their own small Germany-inspired town overlooking the blue sea.
+Namhae is a 1.5-hour drive from Yeosu.
+Here, you will find the beautiful Boriam Temple and the small and picturesque German Village.
+Koreans who left and worked in Germany decided to build their own small Germany-inspired town overlooking the Blue Sea.

 Option 5: 3 days in Seoul and 2 days in Gyeongju